 The application process for the New Jersey Governor’s School in the Sciences consists of 3 steps.

-Step 2, Mid-December to mid-January: The applications of nominees are submitted to the NJ Governor’s School in the Sciences.
+Step 2: Mid-November to mid-January: The applications of nominees are submitted to the NJ Governor’s School in the Sciences.

-Step 3, Mid-January to the end of March: Applications of candidates are reviewed by the Governor’s School in the Sciences using criteria including grades, number and level of science/math courses, demonstrated interest in science, and teacher recommendations.
-Final selections are based on these criterion with students representing each NJ county.
+Step 3: Mid-January to the end of March: Applications of candidates are reviewed by the Governor’s School in the Sciences using criteria including grades, number and level of science/math courses, demonstrated interest in science, and teacher recommendations.
+Final selections are based on these criterion with students from all over New Jersey.
 The number of scholars each year is determined by available facilities as well as the amount of funding.
 Candidates are notified of final decisions by email in early April.

-Some general rules to follow when filling in the NJGSS application:
+Some general rules to follow when filling in the NJGSS application (please see the Application for more detailed information):

-- Print your name, school and email address clearly on the first page.
+- Print your name, email address and school name clearly.

 - Awards and Activities: